sdondley/WebService-Google-Client/README.md

     youtubeAnalytics : v1,v1beta1 : http://developers.google.com/youtube/analytics/
     youtubereporting : v1 : https://developers.google.com/youtube/reporting/v1/reports/

-# AUTHOR
+# AUTHORS

-Pavel Serikov <pavelsr@cpan.org>
+- Pavel Serikov <pavelsr@cpan.org>
+- Peter Scott <peter@pscott.com.au>

 # COPYRIGHT AND LICENSE

-This software is copyright (c) 2017-2018 by Pavel Serikov.
+This software is copyright (c) 2017-2018 by Pavel Serikov, Peter Scott.

 This is free software; you can redistribute it and/or modify it under the same terms as the Perl 5 programming language system itself.